 12. Hog the charging points

-So there’s two sockets between 8 people and you’ve decided to charge your macbook, gopro, iphone and camera batteries all in one night?
+So there are two sockets between 8 people and you’ve decided to charge your MacBook, GoPro, iPhone, and camera batteries all in one night?
 Great!

-We all rely on technology nowadays and all need the electric.
+We all rely on technology nowadays and all need electricity.
 Prioritise what needs charging now and then allow others to charge.
 When it’s fully charged unplug and leave it free.
 Or, bring an extension lead and share the love

 Follow this hostel etiquette and you’ll be fine

-Now look, I’m probably gonna get some hate for this and I guess we all have an idea about what’s counted as annoying and a valid distubance in a Hostel.
+Now look, I’m probably gonna get some hate for this and I guess we all have an idea about what’s counted as annoying and a valid disturbance in a Hostel.